 *

-A maximum of 15 non-Washington University units (including Advanced Placement, International Baccalaureate, and transfer credit) is permitted.
-No more than 9 units may be applied to physical education, lessons, independent study, and internships.
-No units from the School of Continuing & Professional Studies will be accepted.
+A maximum of 15 non-Washington University credits (including Advanced Placement, International Baccalaureate, and transfer credit) is permitted.
+No more than 9 credits may be applied to physical education, lessons, independent study, and internships.
+No credits from WashU Continuing & Professional Studies will be accepted.

 Senior Design Capstone I & II6